paps/api-store/store/LinkedIn Companies Info/LinkedIn Companies Info.md

 For this API you will just need two arguments:
 - **Session Cookie**: Your session cookie from LinkedIn.
 - **Spreadsheet URL**: Link to a Google Spreadsheet containing LinkedIn company IDs, LinkedIn company URLs or company names (can be a mix of those).
+- **Save the company logo as a jpeg**: If you want to download the company logo.
+Note that you won't be able to download all the files as a zip if you have more than 1000 files.

 # Which steps to follow?
 ## 1. Create an account on Phantombuster.com 💻